coinse/autofl/README.md

 ```shell
 sh compute_scores.sh
 ```
-Running this command will generate complete score data within the `combined_fl_results` directory, utilizing the raw data sourced from the `results` directory.
+Running this command will generate complete score data files (`*_full.json`) within the `combined_fl_results` directory, utilizing the raw data sourced from the `results` directory.

-## 2. ... #FIXME
+## 2. Reproduce Results in the Paper

+- After generating the comprehensive FL results files, the figures in the paper can be reproduced via the Jupyter notebook files within the directory [`./notebooks`](./notebooks/).
+- If you execute the notebooks, the figures will be saved to [`./notebooks/figures`](./notebooks/figures/).

 # General Usage